dyne/docs/README.md

-# Documentation and Manauls of Dyne.org products
+# Documentation and Manauls at Dyne.org

 ## Install dependencies